Your Personal Injury Lawyer

 Personal injury attorneys, including those who take bicycle accident cases, practice law on a contingency fee basis.
 This means you do not owe fees unless the attorney successfully recovers compensation.
 In addition, personal injury attorneys provide free consultations.
 You can call Milles Law at no cost to determine if you have legal options after a bicycle accident.

 Tallahassee bicycle accident attorney Mr. Milles has pursued wrongful death lawsuits throughout the United States, including Florida, Georgia, Mississippi, Oklahoma, and Pennsylvania.
-Mr. Milles also represents families in Atlanta and South Georgia, including Thomasville, Moultrie, Valdosta, Albany, and Savannah.
-Mr. Milles represents injured Floridians in Tallahassee, Jacksonville, Pensacola, Panama City, Crawfordville, Apalachicola, Eastpoint, Quincy, Monticello, Tampa, Perry, Gadsden County, Jefferson County, Franklin County, Wakulla County, Bay County and Santa Rosa County.
+Mr. Milles also represents Atlanta and South Georgia families, including Thomasville, Moultrie, Valdosta, Albany, and Savannah.
+Mr. Milles represents injured Floridians in Tallahassee, Jacksonville, Pensacola, Panama City, Crawfordville, Apalachicola, Eastpoint, Quincy, Monticello, Tampa, Perry, Gadsden County, Jefferson County, Franklin County, Wakulla County, Bay County, and Santa Rosa County.

-If you or your loved one has suffered personal injury by a car on bike accident, please contact a Tallahassee bicycle accident lawyer at Milles Law now.
-If you are looking for Tallahassee personal injury attorneys, contact Tallahassee Lawyer Milles to find out about your rights.
+If you or your loved one has suffered personal injury by a car on a bike accident, please contact a Tallahassee bicycle accident lawyer at Milles Law now.
+If you are looking for Tallahassee personal injury attorneys, contact Tallahassee Lawyer Milles to learn about your rights.

 $750,000.00 Truck Accident